 It’s especially easy to fall into a subjective state of mind when things aren’t going according to plan.
 Organizations and teams find themselves in a constant state of review: if performance doesn’t improve then we need to review again, going around in circles for a very long time.

 It takes a great deal of skill to encourage objectivity in individuals and groups.
 We need to remind ourselves that it’s part of human nature in the workplace to influence others for either behavioural confirmation or social influence.
 But there are some great leadership techniques out there to keep people thinking objectively and ways to avoid the consequences of subjectivity.

 We all need to make difficult decisions, as an entrepreneur or an employee but making the right decision is hard especially when you’re so close to the work and you have other influencing factors.
 Here are some tips that have helped me remain objective when making tough decisions when emotionally invested:

 Be aware of your biases – Try to avoid letting your own assumptions become an influencing factor.
 Separate the emotion from the situation and carefully consider the facts and ask questions to gain further understanding.

 Letting people know that you’re interested in hearing how their views differ will help you to respond objectively and improve.
 I’ve found that adding 3 pros and 3 cons help to think through positives and negatives and give people opportunities to input.

 One person might perform well in a high-pressure situations, while another could thrive in a quieter environment where they can work at their own pace.
-Find ways to best support and coach individuals in your team to bring out their best.
+Find ways to explain detail to help people understand what has led you to the decision.

 I hope you’ve found this useful and if you’d like to discuss how I am applying these tips in the workplace please reach out.